tdwg/cd/standard/termlist-header.md

 : TDWG Collection Descriptions (CD) Interest Group

 **Bibliographic citation**
 : Latimer Core Maintenance Group.
-2021.
-List of Latimer Core terms.
-Biodiversity Information Standards (TDWG). <Persistent link to this version of the termlist doc>
+2022.
+Latimer Core List of Terms.
+Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/ltc/doc/list/yyyy-mm-dd>

 ## 1 Introduction

 ### 1.1 Status of the content of this document
-Sections 2 through 4 are normative, except for Table 1.
-In Section 5 and its subparts, the values of the Normative URI, Definition, Required, and Repeatable are normative.
+Sections 2 through 3 are normative, except for Table 1.
+In Section 4 and its subparts, the values of the Normative URI, Definition, Required, and Repeatable are normative.
 The value of Usage (if it exists for a given term) is normative in that it specifies how a borrowed term should be used as part of Latimer Core.
 The values of Term Name is non-normative, although one can expect that the namespace abbreviation prefix is one commonly used for the term namespace.
 Labels and the values of all other properties (such as notes) are non-normative.

 ### 1.2 RFC 2119 key words
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).